nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m51-internet-apps-for-ubuntu-openbox.md

 [http://www.transmissionbt.com/](http://www.transmissionbt.com/)

-Transmission gives you the ability to download from both torrent file and magnet link.
-I have never had any more requirement for a torrent client beyond those two feature.
+Transmission gives you the ability to download from both torrent files and magnet links.
+I have never had any more requirement for a torrent client beyond those two features.
 Transmission just get the job done for me.
 To install:
 ```
 sudo apt-get install transmission
 ```